 “Ya Look Like The Concierge” – “Do you know where XYZ Winery is?”
-I want to say, “Yeah, in the Sierra Foothills,” no matter when I am.
+I usually say, “Yeah, in the Sierra Foothills.”

 “Tipsies” – These guys can’t hold their glasses upright, handing you a glass that’s tipped in your direction.
 They’ve obviously never poured wine for others, because with a glass so tipped, it’s next to impossible to know how to pour it carefully.
 Have you ever tried that one?
 You’re not any cooler, because you tip your glass…